Rio Bravo (film): Soundtrack

 The musical score was composed by Dimitri Tiomkin.
 His score includes the hauntingly ominous "El Degüello" theme, which is heard several times.
 The Colorado character identifies the tune as "The Cutthroat Song".
-He relates that the song was played on the orders of General Antonio López de Santa Anna to the Texans holed up in the Alamo, to signify that no quarter would be given to them.
+He relates that the song was played on the orders of General Antonio López de Santa Anna to the Texans holed up in the Alamo to signify that no quarter would be given to them.
 The tune was used in Wayne's film The Alamo (1960).
 Composer Ennio Morricone recalled that director Sergio Leone asked him to write "Dimitri Tiomkin music" for A Fistful of Dollars.
 The trumpet theme is similar to Tiomkin's "Degüello" (the Italian title of Rio Bravo was Un dollaro d'onore, A Dollar of Honor).

 Because the film starred a crooner, Martin, and a teen idol, Nelson, Hawks included three songs in the soundtrack.
-Before the big showdown, in the jail house, Martin sings "My Rifle, My Pony, and Me" (which contains new lyrics by Webster to a Tiomkin tune that appeared in Red River), accompanied by Nelson, after which Nelson sings a brief version of "Get Along Home, Cindy", accompanied by Martin and Brennan.
+Before the big showdown, in the jailhouse, Martin sings "My Rifle, My Pony, and Me" (which contains new lyrics by Webster to a Tiomkin tune that appeared in Red River), accompanied by Nelson, after which Nelson sings a brief version of "Get Along Home, Cindy", accompanied by Martin and Brennan.
 Over the closing credits, Martin, backed by the Nelson Riddle Orchestra, sings a specially composed song, "Rio Bravo", written by Tiomkin with lyrics by Paul Francis Webster.
-Nelson later paid homage to both the film and his character, Colorado, by including the song "Restless Kid" on his 1959 LP, Ricky Sings Again.
+Nelson later paid homage to both the film and his character Colorado by including the song "Restless Kid" on his 1959 LP, Ricky Sings Again.

 Members of the Western Writers of America chose "My Rifle, My Pony, and Me" as one of the Top 100 Western songs of all time.